pgrandinetti/standard-traffic-data/std_traffic/pipelines/README.md

   - It uploads the CSV on to a AWS/S3 bucket.
   - It loads data from the CSV into a PostgreSQL database.

 The pipeline needs to be started with several command line arguments.
-Again, see example usage in `/bin/bash sumoToAWS.sh -h`.
+Again, see example usage in `/bin/bash sumoToAws.sh -h`.

 Here's an example: